Ju-Becker/aofa2026.info/content/calls.md

 data mining, data compression, coding and information theory, and computational finance.
 Papers are also welcome that address bridges to research in related fields such as statistical physics, computational biology, computational geometry, and simulation.

+#### Conference

+At least one author of each accepted paper is expected to register at the conference.